How low access doors can open up a new bathing experience

 Do I Need a Walk In Bath?

-First and foremost, a walk in bath is an ideal solution for anyone who has serious mobility issues which may otherwise compromise their ability to take a bath.
+First and foremost, a walk in bath is an ideal solution for anyone who has serious mobility issues which may otherwise compromise their ability to have a bath.
 In addition, you may want to consider having one installed as a proactive measure if you suffer from any condition which affects your ability to move about freely, even if you do not yet need to use it on a daily basis.

 People that suffer from progressive diseases that affect mobility may find the transition easier if they already have a walk in bath installed as opposed to not having access to the bathtub for a certain period of time.